 - Freelancer, Consultant Or Coach

-You are obligated to let your visitors know that your business complies will all legal requirements and recommended guidelines.
-This not only improves trust and confidence in your site, it’s also a requirement of most companies you will interact with.
+You must let your site visitors know that your business complies will all laws and recommended guidelines.
+This not only improves consumer trust and confidence in your business, it’s also a requirement of most companies you will interact with.

-Google requires your site to display certain information when using many of their products.
-This includes Google Analytics …
+Google requires your site to display certain information if using their services and product features.
+This includes using features such as Google Analytics …

 (Google Analytics – Policy Requirements)

-Generating revenue with your blog with Google AdSense advertising …
+Earning revenue with your sites with Google AdSense online advertising …

-Or promoting your site through Google AdWords …
+Or promoting your site via Google AdWords …

 (Google AdWords – Policy Requirements)